-Use the personas you created with the "How to Identify Audiences" worksheet to refresh your memory on who your audiences are or brainstorm the following questions about your key audiences: What is their age group?
+Use the personas you created with the Identify Your Audiences worksheet to refresh your memory on who your audiences are or brainstorm the following questions about your key audiences: What is their age group?
 Where do they live?
 What are their likes and dislikes?